 Audits of the future may not look much like audits today.
 With digitalization and virtualization at hand, auditors can use larger data sets and draw the data in from multiple sources without having to move physical equipment or transfer files from one computer to another.

-For more information on how emerging technologies and innovative practices—in big data analytics and other disciplines—are transforming compliance and tax administration, read these posts from some of my CGI colleagues:
+For more information on how emerging technologies and innovative practices—in big data analytics and other disciplines—are transforming compliance and tax administration, try these blog posts:

 “Solving the big data challenge in tax administration,” by John Goodwin